 In the Virtual Bat Detector mode, sound files of time expanded or high speed recorded sounds are replayed at the original speed, emulating a heterodyne bat detector.
 Perfect for learning how to identify bats using a heterodyne detector, for classroom demonstrations etc.

 The Automatic Recording mode makes it possible to have the computer record sounds automatically.
 The desired threshold level is selected and the computer will start recording to a sound file as soon as the signal exceeds this level.
 Many parameters are available to fine-tune this mode, e.g. by setting limits for the minimum pulse length, total recording time, maximum number of pulses to record etc. Frequency-selective triggering is also available, to avoid recording undesired signals.

-Windows, Windows XP, Windows Vista and Windows 7 are registered trademarks of Microsoft Corporation.
+Windows, Windows XP, Windows Vista, Windows 7 and Windows 8 are registered trademarks of Microsoft Corporation.